• Skip to primary navigation

 The pace of the trip allows for time off the river—watching for caribou movement, hiking into the Brooks Range, and experiencing the landscape beyond the channel itself.

-Establish camp near Caribou Pass and hike to a high vantage point for expansive views across the Arctic Coastal Plain, with the Beaufort Sea visible in the distance on clear days.
+Establish camp near Caribou Pass and hike to a high vantage point for expansive views towards the Arctic Coastal Plain.

 A bush plane returns to Caribou Pass for pick-up.
 From Arctic Village, fly back to Fairbanks, completing the expedition.